tido/plgToMSS/README.md

 ```
 Field names should be self-explanatory. pluginFilename can be deleted if wished.
 You will likely need to edit it
 to refer to the plugins directory for your Sibelius installation.

+A test framework and assertion plugin is under development - watch this space as we drag Sibelius plugin development
+licking and screaming into the 21st century...